basham/v4.bash.am/src/work/iu-color-palette.md

     img(
-      alt="Screenshot of AdRx Caseload, which uses the newest version of the color palette" src="https://cloud.githubusercontent.com/assets/347558/8455455/c633a924-1fd2-11e5-99b6-fc2ab78d2e88.png") figcaption.Figure-caption
+      alt="Screenshot of AdRx Caseload, which uses the newest version of the color palette" src="https://cloud.githubusercontent.com/assets/347558/8455455/c633a924-1fd2-11e5-99b6-fc2ab78d2e88.png") figcaption.Figure-caption.Figure-paragraph
-    p Implemented in spring 2015, the feature called <em>Caseload</em> contributed significantly to the refinements in version 2 of the color palette.
+    | Implemented in spring 2015, the feature called #[em Caseload] contributed significantly to the refinements in version 2 of the color palette.
 </jade>

 ## Conclusion